EPCCed/archer2-intro-package/_episodes/02-system-overview.md

 ```

 > ## Jobs can't see your data?
-> If your jobs are having trouble accessing your data make sure you have placed it on Work
+> If your jobs are having trouble accessing your data make sure you have placed it on the work
-> rather than Home.
-Remember, **the Home file systems are not visible from the compute nodes**.
+> file systems rather than the home file systems.
+Remember, **the home file systems are not
+> visible from the compute nodes**.
 {: .callout}

 You can view your work file system use and quota through SAFE in the same way as described